 The score indicates the likelihood of failure:

 The Pass score for the Z test is 3;

 The Fail score is below 1.81; The Grey Area is a score between 1.81 to 2.99.
-If we calculate Z score of the above entity:
+If we calculate the Z score of the above entity:

-Z score is = 1.05This signifies an Alert Signal.
-It is like the Amber light in Traffic Signal.To sum up:
+Z score is = 1.05, which signifies an Alert Signal.
+It is like the Amber light in a traffic signal.

-3 or above – companies with a score of 3 or above are financially sound.
-The Z Test enables further investigation about business distress.
+3 or above: Companies with a score of 3 or above are financially sound.
+The Z Test enables further investigation into business distress.
 If we can improve our numbers, we can work towards making our business healthy.

-Only Quantitative information is considered and parameters like competition, market condition, type of industry is completely discounted.
-Z score work on Historical data i.e. it is a postmortem and not projected data.
+Only Quantitative information is considered, and parameters like competition, market condition, type of industry are completely discounted.
+Z score work on Historical data i.e., it is a postmortem and not projected data.
 Factors such as management style, approach & strategy are completely ignored.
-Further analysis is required to fully understand the situation, e.g. cash flow projections, detailed cost information, environmental review.
-Scores are only good predictors in the short-term.
+Further analysis is required to fully understand the situation, e.g., cash flow projections, detailed cost information, environmental review.
+Scores are only good predictors in the short term.
 Figures are open to manipulation.
 The Z score model only gives guidance below the danger level of 1.81.